LacunaOmnibus/MontyLacuna/html/_sources/logging.txt

 <https://docs.python.org/3.4/library/logging.html>`_.

 Both Request and User log entries will be written to the same logfile, specified in your config file.
+When this logfile starts to get too big, it will be rotated.
+Three backups will be kept, and older backups will be deleted.

 Log Levels
 ----------